Kimbohlovette/Whoget-Report-Writing/README.md

 This line of code `const User = mongoose.model('User', UserSchema);` creates the `User` model.

 ### Defining controllers
 All controllers for each route a written inside the `controllers/` directory.
-We have controllers for `Asks` which are inside the `controllers/asks/` directory.
-We will create three controllers for Ask and the rest of them will follow.

-##### CreateAsk controller
-The controller to create an ask.
+Controllers are responsible for handling incoming requests and returning responses to the client.
+We will only use them to create routes.